octoana/beat-bot-demo-st3/README.md

 Happy exploring and creating with BeatBot! 🎶

-Testing a codeQL scan in my branch.
+Testing a codeQL scan in my branch with a PR.